As we get ready to roll in the new year, selling digital marketing solutions will continue to be a top priority and requirement for success.

 To say there is one thing that will influence your success or failure at selling digital marketing solutions is a fairly bold statement… and I am going to make it.

 Pitching the "Next Great Thing" vs. Finding Ideal Prospects

-Connie takes this approach with each of her 12 targets.
-In a few weeks’ time, she has met with five of these ideal prospects and has presented solutions for each.
+Connie takes this approach with each of her targets.
+In a few weeks, she has met with five of these ideal prospects and has presented solutions for each.

 Who Does Better: Connie or Pete?

-Digital marketing offerings comes in a number of different platforms—from more traditional digital such as email and desktop display to current trends in mobile, social, and search.
+Digital marketing comes in a number of different platforms—from email to display to search, social media, and more.
 Every digital product can deliver results… it comes down to how you use it.

 So, if you focus only on the products you have to sell rather than the solutions you can deliver, you are setting yourself up for failure.